Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Experiments

-In this case study, we show the feasibility of replacing the classic Gaussian mechanism with the proposed R1SMG in the DPSGD (differentially private stochastic gradient descent) optimization framework, and validate that R1SMG can boost the utility (testing accuracy) of a differentially-private deep learning model and improve its training efficiency by reducing the number of epochs.
-Please note that this case study is not intended to be comprehensive, as differentially-private deep learning constitutes a distinct research direction in its own right.
+In this case study, we conduct preliminary validation to assess the feasibility of replacing the classic Gaussian mechanism with the R1SMG in the DPSGD (differentially private stochastic gradient descent) optimization framework \cite{abadi2016deep}, and demonstrate that R1SMG can boost the utility (testing accuracy) of a differentially-private deep learning model and improve its training efficiency by reducing the number of epochs.
+Please note that this case study is not intended to be thorough or comprehensive, as differentially-private deep learning constitutes a distinct research direction in its own right.

-As a proof of concept, we consider the standard MNIST handwritten digit dataset, which consists 60,000 training images and 10,000 testing images~\cite{lecun1998gradient}, and compare our R1SMG-based DPSGD with the seminal work of DPSGD in deep learning (Abadi et al. CCS'16~\cite{abadi2016deep}).
+As a proof of concept, we consider the MNIST \cite{lecun1998gradient} and CIFAR-10 \cite{krizhevsky2014cifar} dataset, and compare our R1SMG-based DPSGD with the seminal work of DPSGD in deep learning (Abadi et al. CCS'16~\cite{abadi2016deep}).
 For a given deep neural network, Abadi et al. introduce calibrated i.i.d.
-Gaussian noise ($\mathcal{N}(0,\sigma^2C^2\mathbf{I})$) to the gradients computed on grouped batches of training data, where $C$ is a norm clipping parameter to control the sensitivity (Algorithm 1 in \cite{abadi2016deep}).
+Gaussian noise ($\mathcal{N}(\mathbf{0},\sigma^2C^2\mathbf{I})$) to the gradients computed on grouped batches of training data, where $C$ is a norm clipping parameter to control the sensitivity (Algorithm 1 in \cite{abadi2016deep}).
 They also developed the privacy accountant scheme to tightly bound the cumulative privacy loss for the entire training process.
 In particular, the total privacy budget $(\epsilon,\delta)$ is determined by noise level $\sigma$, sampling ratio $q$, and the number of epochs $E$ (so number of gradient descent steps is $T = E/q$).

-In the experiment, we give our R1SMG-based DPSGD the same total privacy budget $(\epsilon,\delta)$, $C$, $q$, and $E$ with that of Abadi et al. Then, we amortize $(\epsilon,\delta)$ to all gradient descent steps in our R1SMG-based DPSGD, i.e., each step is assigned with $(\epsilon_0,\delta_0)$.
+In the experiment, we give our R1SMG-based DPSGD the same total privacy budget $(\epsilon,\delta)$, $C$, $q$, and $E$ as those of DPSGA in \cite{abadi2016deep}.
+Then, we amortize $(\epsilon,\delta)$ to all gradient descent steps in our R1SMG-based DPSGD, i.e., each step is assigned with $(\epsilon_0,\delta_0)$.
+Although $\epsilon_0$ might go beyond the upper bound discussed in Remark~\ref{epsilon-remark}, it makes the comparison with DPSGD clear and straightforward.
 To be more specific, $(\epsilon_0,\delta_0)$ is obtained by solving the following equations formulated using the strong composition theorem \cite{dwork2010boosting} considering $\frac{E}{q}$ repetitive executions of gradient descent.